Last Updated on June 24, 2022 by Chenée Lewis

-As the summer continues on, I always try to take advantage of every day that summer has left!
-I’m doing just that with this incredibly easy peach sorbet recipe!
-If you like the texture of fruit sorbet, but the flavors of your favorite decadent peach dessert like peach cobbler and peach pie, you’ll LOVE this sorbet!
+The best part of summertime is all the seasonal fruits that make the most incredible desserts.
+But you can have those flavors all year around with this incredibly easy sorbet recipe!
+If you like the texture of fruit sorbet, but you also like the flavors of your favorite decadent peach desserts like peach cobbler and peach pie, you'll LOVE this sorbet!

-This simple no-churn peach sorbet recipe is brightened up with lemon juice and sweetened with honey (or agave nectar, or coconut sugar — your choice!).
-Then, we’re adding the warmth of cinnamon and vanilla to give this sorbet recipe a hint of those indulgent desserts you love!
+Turn them into sorbet!
+In this peach sorbet recipe, ripe peaches are frozen and then blended with lemon juice and sweetened with maple syrup or honey.
+Then, we're adding the warmth of cinnamon and vanilla to give this sorbet recipe a hint of those indulgent desserts you love!
 The vanilla and cinnamon make this peach sorbet absolutely amazing!
 The flavors work so well together to create a sweet, satisfying treat.

-Best of all, this cinnamon peach sorbet recipe is so easy!
-It’s a no-churn recipe, so you won’t need an ice cream maker.
-You’ll only need a blender to purée the ingredients together and a freezer-safe container to let your sorbet freeze until it’s ready!
-Plus, you’ll only need 5 ingredients in total to make this peach sorbet recipe!
+This cinnamon peach sorbet recipe is so easy!
+It's a no-churn recipe, so you won't need an ice cream maker.
+You'll only need a blender to purée the ingredients together and a freezer-safe container to let your sorbet freeze until it's ready!
+Plus, you'll only need 5 ingredients in total to make this recipe!

 - frozen peaches - you can peel and slice ripe peaches and freeze them until they're solid, but the easiest option is just to pick up a one-pound bag of frozen peaches!
 This recipe calls for a pound of frozen peaches, so you'll literally be able to dump your peaches straight into the blender!

-- honey, coconut sugar, maple syrup or agave nectar – I used honey, but you can use the sweetener of your preference!
-I love that this recipe doesn’t have any refined sugars but is still so delicious and decadent.
-While you can choose the unrefined sweetener that you like, you’re better off using a sweetener that does have a sugar content like honey, agave nectar, maple syrup, or coconut sugar.
+- maple syrup, honey, or agave syrup - you can use whatever sweetener you prefer!
+I used honey (not vegan), but this sorbet is delicious with maple syrup too!
+You're better off using a sweetener that does have a sugar content like honey, agave nectar, maple syrup, or coconut sugar.
 If you use a non-caloric sweetener it might affect the texture of the sorbet.